zsapkagy/terraforming-the-clouds/gcp/README.md

 # Goggle cloud Compute instances
 Init scripts and info how to acces the instances

+# IMPORTANT

+Be on the right GCP account!
+DO NOT CREATE instances on a WRONG account!

 ## Before you begin

 ### Set up GCP